-The popular misconception that ‘leaky buildings’ must be re-clad to stop the leaks is wrong and is being pushed by re-cladding companies and councils to suit their own agendas.
+The popular misconception that re-cladding is required for plaster clad buildings with a few leaks is wrong, pushed by re-cladding companies and councils to suit their own agendas.
 Many home-owners are unnecessarily spending a fortune, thinking that they don’t have a choice.

-In this article, we discuss the mature alternative that leaves more money in the pocket of the homeowner and doesn’t subject them to the stress and disruption of re-cladding.
+In this article, we discuss the mature alternative that solves the issues logically, leaving more money in the pocket of the homeowner and doesn’t subject them to the stress and disruption of re-cladding.

-All Houses Leak – But That Doesn’t Mean “Re-Clad”
+All Houses Leak – But That Doesn’t Mean “Re-Cladding”

-There have always been numerous places where water may leak into a building which why traditionally, houses were built with three layers of protection:
+There have always been numerous places where water may leak into a building.
+Traditionally, houses were built with three layers of protection:

-- the framing was treated with boron to a level where the expected leaks did not cause damage,
+- boron treated framing to a level where the expected leaks did not cause damage,

 - windows, doors, decks and penetrations had to have proper flashings to keep out the water.

 A series of unfathomable decisions then led to a progressive reduction in building durability and weathertightness: